JustineDataEng/grid_saver/README.md

 **SPA Dual-Confirmation Logic:**
 - Grid Saver does not trigger on every stress signal
 - Both Sense AND Predict must independently confirm risk
-- 154 confirmed actions out of 8,760 hours — surgical precision, not blunt response
+- 154 confirmed actions out of 8,760 hours (surgical precision, not blunt response)

 ---